This page contains the role statement and council charges.

 The council’s oversight includes internationalization activities on campus including, but not limited to, internationalization of the curriculum and enrichment of the international development and experience of faculty, staff, and students, as well as the University’s presence in other countries and territories.

-Peter Krawutschke will serve as the Senate Executive Board representative on IEC.
+Peter Krawutschke served as the Senate Executive Board representative in 2012-13.

 In addition to the specific responsibilities and functions noted in the International Education Council’s role statement and the work of its committees, the Faculty Senate Executive Board charges the IEC to consider, as a committee of the whole or through the appropriate sub-committee or task force, the following issues: